turinglife/MLPI/slides/lec1_prob.md

 # Measure Theory #

 - *Measure theory* studies *assigning values to subsets*.
+- Measure theory is the corner stone of many math subjects
+	- Modern approach to integration is based on measure theory.
 	- Modern probability theory is based entirely on measure theory.
 - Intuitively, the *measure* of a set can be intepreted as the *size*, *e.g.* the length of an interval.

 . . .